Rebalancing Positions

 return False

-Next, we implement a function that will either buy or sell enough shares in an asset to reach a target allocation.
+Next, we implement a function that will either buy or sell enough shares of a stock to reach a target allocation.

 [3]: